 How can I get a graduate job in hospitality, leisure and tourism?

 There are many routes into careers in hospitality and you don’t always need qualifications to start.
 You might start with on-the-job training, undertaking a graduate scheme or taking a postgraduate qualification to boost your career opportunities.
-Small employers tend to have less formal schemes but you might have more opportunities for early responsibility.
+Small employers tend to have fewer formal schemes but you might have more opportunities for early responsibility.

 Employers accept a variety of applications.
 Some prefer application forms, whether paper or online, because they are guaranteed to include all the information they need to assess your application.
 Others like to receive a CV and covering letter, because this lets your personality shine through better.